 - Loss-of-income cover for cancelled bookings sometimes available as add-on

-Our annual audit reports support maintenance-cover requirements.
-We provide cause-of-loss documentation for any claim.
+An annual audit report supports maintenance-cover requirements, and we can provide cause-of-loss documentation for any claim we attend.

 Peak season planning